dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

         (3) Damage to the Lots that the Association is obligated to maintain or repair.

         (4) Damage to the Lots that arises out of, or is integrally related to, damage to the Common Area or Lots that the Association is obligated to maintain or repair.

+        (5) In any action to enforce or defend these Amended and Restated Covenants, Conditions, and Restrictions, the Amended Bylaws, or the rules and regulations properly adopted, the prevailing party shall be entitled to its reasonable attorneys' fees and costs.

     The Association shall enforce payment of assessments in accordance with the provisions of Article IV of this Declaration.